Penny Simmonds

 Penelope Elsie Simmonds (born September 1959) is a New Zealand politician, Member of Parliament and a Minister in the House of Representatives for the National Party.
 She previously served as the chief executive of the Southern Institute of Technology.
 Following the 2023 New Zealand general election, Simmonds assumed the disability issues, environmental, tertiary education and skills, and associate social development and employment portfolios in the Sixth National Government.
+In April 2026, Simmonds joined the New Zealand Cabinet and gained the tertiary education and science, innovation and technology portfolios.

 Early life and career

 Simmonds was born in Southland and grew up in Riversdale and Te Tipua.
 She attended Gore High School and received a Bachelor of Science from the University of Otago.
 She served in the New Zealand Territorial Force for several years.

 Simmonds was the chief executive of the Southern Institute of Technology (SIT) from 1997 to October 2020.
 During this time she implemented SIT's Zero Fees Scheme.
 She took leave from 29 June 2020 in order to focus on her political campaign, with deputy chief executive Maree Howden acting in her place.
 Upon her election to parliament she resigned her position with SIT.

 Simmonds has had a close working relationship with Invercargill Mayor Tim Shadbolt, as evidenced by him consulting with her during the 2010 Invercargill mayoral election.
 Shadbolt attended her 2020 election night party, for which he received criticism from city councillor and former Labour MP Lesley Soper for listing it as an official mayoral engagement.

 She has been a director of the Southland Museum and Art Gallery and a board member of the Southland District Health Board.